-Many people that come to town, whether by car or by plane, don’t quite know what to make of the city.
-A lot of folks know that Tulsa is famous for oil, but perhaps they don’t know that Tulsa was literally the Oil Capital of the World at one time.
-Route 66 not only runs through the heart of the city but the father of the road, Cyrus Avery, is from here.
-Our downtown isn’t huge by any means, but the oil boom prosperity during the Great Depression brought with it great architecture, including one of the largest collections of Art Deco construction in the country.
+A lot of folks know that Tulsa is famous for being the Oil Capital of the World at one time, but we’re also the home of Route 66.
+It runs through the heart of the city and the father of the road, Cyrus Avery, lived most of his life here.
+Our downtown is full of beautiful architectural treasures, including one of the best concentrations of Art Deco in the country.

-I’ve given small tours of Tulsa to friends when they visit and thought it would be a good idea to write up a list of ‘To See’ attractions in the city for visitors.
-Today’s post will stick to Route 66 directly (with one exception.)
-I have another post (here) that outlines more of the city (such as our downtown architecture, some great neon signs, and museums).
-This isn’t meant to be a comprehensive list, but should provide a good outline.
+I’ve given tours of Tulsa Route 66 and thought it would be a good idea to write up a list of ‘To See’ attractions in the city for visitors.
+This post will stick to Route 66 directly (for the most part); I have another post here that outlines more to see in the city (some great neon signs, museums, and other attractions.)
+This isn’t meant to be a comprehensive list, but should provide a good outline for those stopping in T-Town.

 For now, enjoy a trip down Tulsa’s stretch of the Mother Road (east to west).

 Note: the current alignment of Route 66 in Tulsa is also known as 11th Street.
-The 1926-1932 alignment is also known as Admiral Blvd.
+The 1926-1932 alignment is also known as Admiral Place.

 Mingo Greenway / Plaza